-If you live in Algeria, Australia, Georgia, Canada, Japan, Republic of Serbia, Montenegro, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay you are generally welcome in all European (EU) destinations
+If you live in Algeria, Australia, Georgia, Canada, Japan, the Republic of Serbia, Montenegro, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay you are generally welcome in all European (EU) destinations

 Boatbookings and the yacht charter industry have weathered many disruptions to our amazing charter destinations in our 15-year history, and we know that the Coronavirus pandemic will mercifully end at some point.
 In times like these, we have learned that working closely with our valued clients helps find opportunities within the uncertainty, and pays great dividends when the situation improves.

-Our entire team is fully committed to providing the best, most personal charter advice and implementation possible and want to help you re-connect with family and friends!
+Our entire team is fully committed to providing the best, most personal charter advice and implementation possible and wants to help you re-connect with family and friends!
 We encourage you to dream ahead and do your planning now when you have time, airfares are low and there is still availability of the best yachts.
 So please take a break from binging on Netflix and get in touch so we can book an amazing post-coronavirus charter!